Buffalo Metro Rail: Rehabilitation

 In May 2006, it was announced that all of the LRVs would be rehabilitated by AnsaldoBreda.
 The rehabilitation featured many improvements, including enhanced video monitoring of the railcar interiors, an upgraded braking system, rebuilt HVAC systems, rebuilt door systems, a new interior closely representing the agency's new look, upgraded propulsion systems and repairs to the body shells.
 In addition, the rail cars were to receive new monitoring systems, an automated announcement system calling out stations, new door chimes and interior/exterior LED signage to replace existing roll signs.
 The total project cost was estimated at $40 million for rehabilitation of the 27 cars.

 Because the refurbished cars have new car-to-car communications equipment, they are not compatible with unrefurbished cars and cannot run with them on the same line.
-The project originally planned to use SuperSteel's manufacturing facilities in Schenectady, New York for the overhaul.
+The project originally planned to use SuperSteel's manufacturing facilities in Schenectady, New York, for the overhaul.
 However, due to the loss of orders and a dip in the economy, SuperSteel closed the facility in April 2009.
 The closure cost 175 jobs and delayed the rehabilitation.
 The project later was moved to Gray Manufacturing Industries, located in Hornell, New York.
 The first two cars were due back in revenue service in July 2010.

 After a lengthy delay, which put the project years behind the original schedule, the first two cars (fleet numbers 114 and 123) were returned to service on March 9, 2012.
 However, the cost of refurbishment per car had since gone up and now averaged $1.7 million per car with a total cost of $45 million to complete all cars in the fleet.
 Three more cars (numbers 110, 111 and 126) were sent out and were expected to be completed before the end of 2012, but did not return to service until the fall of 2013.
 On October 1, 2014, car 113 also returned to service.
-Since then, 20 more cars (fleet numbers 101, 102, 103, 104, 105, 106, 108, 109, 112, 115, 116, 117, 118, 119, 120, 121, 122, 124, 125 and 127) have returned to service, bringing the total number of refurbished rail cars to 26 as of February 1, 2022.
+By May 2021, 26 cars had been refurbished and the program was planned to end with a total of 27 (the entire fleet), with completion predicted for around July 2021.
+The refurbishment is expected to extend the life of each car by 15 years.